radarlabs/s2/README.md

 > false
 ```

-For the most part, the bindings are 1:1 with the C++ classes available in Google's S2 Library.
-If you'd like to see other functions, feel free to open an issue or create a pull request.
+ If you'd like to see more functionality, feel free to open an issue or create a pull request.

 More detailed usage can be found in the [tests](https://github.com/radarlabs/s2/tree/master/test) folder.